-To run text around all sides of an item, select a text box with either the Text Content tool ♠ or the Item tool ♠, display the Text tab of the Modify dialog box (Item menu), and then check Run Text Around All Sides.
+To run text around all sides of an item, select a text box with either the Text Content tool (Item nenu), and (Item nenu), and then check Run Text Around All Sides.

 Whether text runs around three sides or all sides of an item is determined by the text box, and not by the items that obstruct the text.
 This is the only runaround control that acts on the text box itself.
 All other runaround controls act on the item(s) placed in front of the text box.